French Third Republic: Welfare state and public health

 France lagged behind Bismarckian Germany, as well as Great Britain and Ireland, in developing a welfare state with public health, unemployment insurance and national old age pension plans.
 There was an accident insurance law for workers in 1898, and in 1910, France created a national pension plan.
 Unlike Germany or Britain, the programs were much smaller – for example, pensions were a voluntary plan.
 Historian Timothy Smith finds French fears of national public assistance programs were grounded in a widespread disdain for the English Poor Law.

 Tuberculosis was the most dreaded disease of the day, especially striking young people in their twenties.
 Germany set up vigorous measures of public hygiene and public sanatoria, but France let private physicians handle the problem.
 The French medical profession guarded its prerogatives, and public health activists were not as well organized or as influential as in Germany, Britain or the United States.
 For example, there was a long battle over a public health law which began in the 1880s as a campaign to reorganize the nation's health services, to require the registration of infectious diseases, to mandate quarantines, and to improve the deficient health and housing legislation of 1850.
 However, the reformers met opposition from bureaucrats, politicians, and physicians.
 Because it was so threatening to so many interests, the proposal was debated and postponed for 20 years before becoming law in 1902.
 Implementation finally came when the government realized that contagious diseases had a national security impact in weakening military recruits, and keeping the population growth rate well below Germany's.
-There is no evidence to suggest than French life expectancy was lower than that of Germany.
+There is no evidence to suggest that French life expectancy was lower than that of Germany.